 The carrying amount of the financial asset is reduced by the impairment loss directly for all financial assets with the exception of trade notes and accounts receivable and other receivables, where the carrying amount is reduced through the use of an allowance account.
 When a trade note and accounts receivable and other receivables are considered uncollectible, it is written off against the allowance account.
 Subsequent recoveries of amounts previously written off are credited against the allowance account.
-Changes in the carrying amount of the allowance account are recognized in profit or loss except for uncollectible trade notes and accounts receivables and other receivables and other receivables that are written off against the allowance account.
+Changes in the carrying amount of the allowance account are recognized in profit or loss except for uncollectible trade notes and accounts receivables that are written off against the allowance account.